A complete data breakdown — traffic, conversions, and revenue

 When you do content velocity right, traffic will grow week over week 8 out of 10 weeks, and month over month, every single month.

-Here is a B2B SaaS project we’re currently working on.
+Here is a B2B SaaS project we also worked on:

-You can see that almost without fail, traffic is hitting new ATHs each and every week.
+You can see that almost without fail, traffic is hitting new all-time-highs each and every week.

-By month 10 of the campaign, we were in the top 3 results for the main BoFu keywords.
+Now, back to the original project.
+By month 10 of this campaign, we were in the top 3 results for the main BoFu keywords.

 And by targeting these “competitive keywords” early on in the campaign, we got there as soon as possible while still driving conversions early on for users arriving on these pages by searching for variations of the main keyword.